-This work is part of a general trend in the field of hazards research that recognizes that populations-at-risk are not undifferentiated masses but rather are composed of homogeneous, various subgroups with different degrees of vulnerability, understanding of natural hazards, and ability to cope in emergency situations.
-Recent research (Turner, et al., 1979; Perry and Mushkatel, 1984) has focused increasingly on the significance of racial, ethnic, and socioeconomic differences in hazard awareness and response.
+This work is part of a general trend in the field of hazards research that recognizes that populations-at-risk are not homogeneous undifferentiated masses but rather are composed of various subgroups with different degrees of vulnerability to, understanding of, and ability to cope with natural hazards and emergency situations.
+Recent research (Turner et al., 1979; Perry and Mushkatel, 1984; Bolin and Bolton, 1986) has focused increasingly on the significance of racial, ethnic, and socioeconomic differences in hazard awareness and response.
 However, until recently, both researchers and those responsible for natural hazards policy and planning have virtually ignored those millions of persons whose physical capabilities differ from those of the general population.
-For example, although studies of community mental health and human services resources in disasters have sought to identify groups with special needs (Tierney and Baisden, 1979), they do not make any specific references to the distinctive needs of While studies on elderly persons in disasters disabled persons. have been conducted (Bell, 1978; Huerta and Horton, 1978;

-Kilijanek and Drabek, 1979), such studies do not explore the connection between age and disability or discuss systematically how disabilities may add to the problems of elderly persons in disasters.
-In the area of special policies and programs, a relatively small number of task forces and conferences have considered the topic of disabled persons in emergencies (see Levin, 1980 and Clive, 1983 for examples); while numerous recommendations were made as a result of these conferences, the majority of the recommendations were not based on solid research, and conference participants often did not concur on how best to achieve improved safety for disabled persons.
+For example, although studies of community mental health and human services resources in disasters have sought to identify groups with special needs (Tierney and Baisden, 1979), they do not make any specific references to the distinctive needs of disabled persons.
+While studies on elderly persons in disasters have been conducted (Bell, 1978; Huerta and Horton, 1978; Kilijanek and Drabek, 1979), such studies do not explore the connection between age and disability or discuss systematically how disabilities may add to the problems of elderly persons in disasters.
+In the area of special policies and programs, a relatively small number of task forces and conferences have considered the topic of disabled persons in emergencies (see Levin, 1980, and Clive, 1983, for examples); while numerous recommendations were made as a result of these conferences, the majority of the recommendations were not based on solid research, and conference participants often did not concur on how best to achieve improved safety for disabled persons.
 In view of the lack of an adequate knowledge base, this is not surprising.

-One conference panel which addressed the issue of fire safety for disabled individuals (Levin, 1980) pointed out that in order to increase the safety of persons with disability in fire situations, data are needed on: the actual physical capabilities of persons with disabilities; the extent of the need for protective devices and safety procedures in various settings; the manner in which disabled persons have coped in actual fires; and how disabled and nondisabled persons in a given setting interact with one another--for example, to provide assistance--when a fire occurs.
+One conference panel which addressed the issue of fire safety for disabled individuals (Levin, 1980) pointed out that in order to increase the safety of persons with disability in fire situations, data are needed on the actual physical capabilities of persons with disabilities; the extent of the need for protective devices and safety procedures in various settings; the manner in which disabled persons have coped in actual fires; and the interaction of disabled and nondisabled persons with one another when a fire occurs (for example, to provide assistance).